NikkaLuna/DVD_Rental_SQL_Data_Analysis-Export-Tool/README.md

 KEY FEATURES:

 Seamlessly extracts and analyzes data within a single database, simplifying the technical challenges associated with managing multiple databases.
 Defines a "report" as a comprehensive collection of data aimed at answering real-world business questions.
-Each report is divided into two sections:
-DETAILED SECTION: Contains granular data that provides the necessary information to address the business question.
-SUMMARY SECTION: Presents relevant aggregated data that directly answers the business question.
+Each report is divided into both a detailed section, which contains granular data that provides the necessary information to address the business question, and a summary section, which presents relevant aggregated data that directly answers the business question.
 This section simplifies decision-making by providing a concise overview of key insights.

 BUSINESS QUESTIONS: